-Our Dropless Therapy formulations, which we developed based on our SSP Technology, are used as an injectable during ocular surgeries.
-Ophthalmologists have reported that use of our Dropless Therapy formulations has substantially reduced or eliminated the need for patient-administered eye drops following ocular surgeries they have performed, thereby largely eliminating patient non-compliance and dosing errors with post-operative self-administered eye drop care regimens.
-Since launching these formulations in April 2014, more than 500 ophthalmologists have adopted our Dropless Therapy formulations and a growing number of high-volume cataract surgery practices, hospitals and ambulatory surgery centers throughout the U.S. have become Dropless Therapy customers.
+Our Dropless® Therapy formulations are available in single, injectable intraocular doses administered following ocular surgery.
+Ophthalmologists have reported that use of our Dropless Therapy formulations has substantially reduced or eliminated the need for patient-administered eye drops following ocular surgery, thereby largely eliminating patient non-compliance and dosing errors associated with post-operative self-administered eye drop care regimens.
+Since launching these formulations in April 2014, multiple investigator initiated studies have been completed and their positive findings published in trade and peer reviewed publications.
+Nearly 1,000 ophthalmologists have adopted our Dropless Therapy formulations and a growing number of high-volume cataract surgery practices, hospitals and ambulatory surgery centers throughout the U.S. have become Dropless Therapy customers.

-Our LessDrops topical compounded formulations, which we developed based on our SSP Technology, were initially formulated and dispensed during the first quarter of 2015 as combination eye drop formulations for patients following laser refractive surgery, including LASIK and photorefractive keratectomy (PRK), and cataract and other ocular surgeries.
+Our LessDrops® topical formulations, initially introduced during first quarter 2015, combine eye drop formulations for patients following laser refractive surgery, including LASIK and photorefractive keratectomy (PRK), cataract and other ocular surgeries.
 We estimate that our LessDrops combination eye drop formulations may require the administration of up to 50% fewer drops by patients post-surgery and may cost up to 75% less than other currently available post-surgery drops regimens.
-We plan to add to our portfolio of LessDrops combination eye drop formulations in order to deliver additional eye drop choices for our ophthalmologist customers.
+We plan to add to our portfolio of LessDrops topical formulations in order to deliver additional eye drop choices for our ophthalmologist customers.